 What is Low Latency Video Streaming?

 Low latency streaming is when your audiences are able to watch the live streaming within five seconds.
 Yes!
 You heard right.
-The live-streamed video reaches your viewers in less than five seconds and if it is in the case of conferencing, the latency is near real-time, thanks to the development in technology.
+The live-streamed video reaches your viewers in less than five seconds; if it is in the case of conferencing, the latency is near real-time, thanks to the development in technology.

 Quality can be 4k or HD, but if the video is delivered to your audience later, it may cause issues.
 The importance of balancing quality and latency cannot be overstated.
-Whether it’s screen-to-screen interactions, interactive streaming, remote operations with video streams, online video gaming, or video chatting, keeping latency low is unquestionably important in today’s technological world.
+Whether it’s screen-to-screen interactions, interactive streaming, remote operations with video streams, online video gaming, or video calling, keeping latency low is unquestionably important in today’s technological world.

 Why Is Video Latency An Issue?

 When it comes to video-on-demand, latency is not an issue, but when it comes to real-time communication or live streaming, this delay becomes problematic.
 Virtual events, online education, webinars, and all-hands meetings all require as close to real-time video streaming with low latency.